How to Buy Real Estate in Dominican Republic

 The effect of outstanding fees or credits can affect the Buyer in two ways:

-• The Buyer may get luck and have credits when they take ownership.
+- The Buyer may get lucky and have credits when taking ownership.

 In either case, the Administrator of the community should be consulted for confirmation of fees and their status.
-(See Deed of Sale on the next page for tax payments.)
+(See Deed of Sale below for tax payments.)